 - mood swings

 - unexplained weight gain or loss

-If a person had sex without effective birth control or barrier methods and is experiencing these symptoms or thinks that they might be pregnant, they should consider getting a pregnancy test.
+If a person had sex without effective birth control or barrier methods and is experiencing these symptoms or thinks that they might be pregnant, they should consider taking a pregnancy test.

-A person should see a doctor if they are experiencing signs and symptoms of pregnancy.
-A person can take their own home pregnancy test, but it is still wise to follow up with a doctor, no matter the result.
+A person should contact a healthcare professional if they are experiencing signs and symptoms of pregnancy.
+Individuals can take a home pregnancy test, but it is still wise to follow up with a doctor.

-Regardless of pregnancy concerns, if a person notices a change in their vaginal discharge, they should speak with a doctor, who can help diagnose the issue and prescribe any necessary treatment.
+Regardless of pregnancy concerns, if a person notices a change in their vaginal discharge, they should speak with a healthcare professional who can help diagnose the issue and prescribe any necessary treatment.
 Seeking advice is particularly important if changes in vaginal discharge accompany pain or itchiness.

 A change in the amount of vaginal discharge can be a sign of early pregnancy.

-However, other changes in the color or texture of vaginal discharge are more likely due to an infection, and a person should seek help from a healthcare provider to treat them.
+However, other changes in the color or texture of vaginal discharge may be due to an infection, and a person should seek help from a healthcare professional for diagnosis and treatment.